Puritan Bennett: History

 In 1995, Nellcor acquired Puritan-Bennett and the newly expanded company was renamed Nellcor Puritan Bennett.
 In 1997, Nellcor Puritan Bennett became a part of Mallinckrodt, a medical products company with product lines in respiratory care, diagnostic imaging and analgesic pharmaceuticals.
 In 1998, Puritan-Bennett Aero Systems (PBASCO) was sold to BE Aerospace Inc.

 In 2000, Tyco International acquired Mallinckrodt to become a Tyco Healthcare company.
 In 2007, Covidien spun off from Tyco International and inherited Puritan Bennett along with other Tyco Healthcare Brands.

 In 2015, Medtronic acquired Covidien and inherited all brands, including Puritan Bennett.

+On February 20 2024, Medtronic announced that it will discontinue Puritan Bennett ventilators and exit the ventilator business.